 **Additional if in need:

-For those who can't buy all the materials, don't worry;
+For those who for any reason cannot buy all the materials, don't worry;

-If for any reason you would like to know what other materials can be used to build the wood ovens, in your letter or note just mention to me "The Equivalent Materials and Sources with Photographs" and it'll be included for you on your CD-Rom.
+If for ANY reason you would like to know what other materials can be used to build the wood ovens, in your letter or note just mention to me "The Equivalent Materials and Sources with Photographs" and it'll be included for you on your CD-Rom or in the link with th efirst folder.
 E.g. I suggest the heat insulation I use which is much cheaper and easier to get and has better properties than Vermiculite.
 The same for fireclays sources for making mortar and the sand-clay bed.
 Or similar materials to replace firebricks to construct a strong dome, more insulation materials, refractory mortars, there are a variety of options.
 In the description of my CD content above I mention a trade secret heat insulation, guess what's bizarre, only a few people ever asked me for it.
 One of them sent me a present, all the way from Tasmania.

 Old masters 'wood brick oven craft-ers' used it and now it's forgotten.
 Ovens built by them a long time ago still bake breads or make pizzas.
 There are several pictures of such ovens in the 'Ovens Photo Gallery'.
 Refractory cements, untested like many new health remedies, were not around in those days.

 This building guide will help you to build your high quality ovens.
 Everything you need is in it, you'll know ahead of time clearly what to do for each building day or stage.
 It will get you up and running in no time.

 Please use my postal address for any mail for me: